codsen/codsen/packages/gulp-email-remove-unused-css/README.md

 ## Next level

-If you start to overgrow the plugin's baby shirt and want to work with HTML directly, as string, stop using this library and use the [API](https://gitlab.com/codsen/codsen/tree/master/packages/email-comb) library of it instead.
+If you start to overgrow the plugin's baby shirt and want to work with HTML directly, as string, stop using this library and use the [npm library](https://www.npmjs.com/package/email-comb), the API of this Gulp plugin directly.

 The idea is the following: in Gulp, everything flows as a vinyl Buffer streams.
 You [tap](https://github.com/geejs/gulp-tap) the stream, convert it to `string`, perform the operations, then convert it back to Buffer and place it back.
 I wanted to come up with a visual analogy example using waste pipes but thought I'd rather won't.